KhronosGroup/Vulkan-ValidationLayers/tests/android/README.md

 - https://github.com/android/ndk-samples/blob/main/camera/basic/src/main/cpp/CMakeLists.txt <- In this example the symbol exported is `ANativeActivity_onCreate`
 - https://github.com/android/ndk-samples/blob/main/hello-vulkan/app/src/main/cpp/CMakeLists.txt <- In this example the symbol exported is `Java_com_google_androidgamesdk_GameActivity_initializeNativeCode`

-NOTE: In the NDK examples they use `add_library(foobar SHARED)`.
-They should be `MODULE`s however.
-EX: `add_library(foobar MODULE)`.
-Since the libraries aren't intended to be linked against.
-They are intended to be loaded as plugins by the java runtime.

 ## (WSI) ANativeActivity_onCreate

 As was mentioned before, exporting a symbol in your shared library that gets loaded by Java is the idiom for running native code on Android.